gmpassos/org-gracilianomp-treetemplate/README.md

 $> cd org-gracilianomp-treetemplate
 ```

-Now you can build and run the project:
+Now you can build and run Tree Template:

 ```